-Since React is a lightweight UI library, it’s much easier to learn than Angular.
-A list of things you have to absorb is quite short: JSX, a router library and state management library.
+Since React is a lightweight UI library, the learning curve is much simpler than in Angular.
+The list of things you have to absorb is quite short: JSX, a router library and a state management library.
 Also, it’s necessary to have knowledge of writing components, managing internal state and using props.

 Angular is not a library – it’s a fully-fledged MVC framework.
-Because of that, a list of things to learn is much longer than in the case of React.js:
+Because of that, the list of things to learn is much longer than in the case of React.js:

 - Dependency Injection